commercelayer/commercelayer-docs-api/resources/markets/create_market.md

 ---
-description: How to create A market via API
+description: How to create a market via API
 ---

-# Create A market
+# Create a market

 To create a new market, send a `POST` request to the `/api/markets` endpoint, passing the resource arguments in the request body.